 Dramatic changes in item parameter values can result in systematic errors in equating results (Kolen & Brennan, 2004).
-It is customary to evaluate changes in item parameters, and evaluate how those changes affect the results of equating.
+It is customary to track changes in item parameters and to evaluate how those changes affect the results of equating.
 Thus, it was necessary to examine the stability of the MSA Science anchor item parameters after equating.
 Specifically, Pearson evaluated stability in the operational linking item parameters by examining differences in the originating (base) and transformed item characteristic curves.
-All items used for linking the 2009 MSA Science tests to the base scales were included in this stability check.
+All items used for linking the 2010 MSA Science tests to the base scales were included in this stability check.

 Pearson used an iterative anchor stability check approach that is analogous to examining differential item functioning.
-The steps for in this process are as follows:
+The steps of this process are as follows:

-- 1) Place the current item parameters for all anchor items on the base-year scale by computing Stocking & Lord (SL) transformation constants using STUIRT (Kim & Kolen, 2004) and all anchor items. - 2) For each linking item, calculate the weighted sum of the squared deviation (d^2) between the Item Characteristic Curves (ICC) using a theoretical weighted posterior theta distribution with 40 quadrature points: - a) Apply the SL constants to the thetas associated with the standard normal theta distribution used to generate the SL constants. - b) For each anchor item calculate a weighted sum of the squared deviation between the ICCs based on old (x) and new (y) parameters at each point in this theta distribution.
+- 1) Place the current item parameters for all anchor items on the base-year scale by computing Stocking & Lord (SL) transformation constants using STUIRT (Kim & Kolen, 2004) and all anchor items. - 2) For each linking item, calculate the weighted sum of the squared deviation ( $d^2$ ) between the Item Characteristic Curves (ICC) using a theoretical weighted posterior theta distribution with 40 quadrature points: - a) Apply the SL constants to the thetas associated with the standard normal theta distribution used to generate the SL constants. - b) For each anchor item calculate a weighted sum of the squared deviation between the ICCs based on old (x) and new (y) parameters at each point in this theta distribution.

-$$d_i^{2} = \sum{k=1}^{k} \left[P{ix}(\theta_k) - P{iy}(\theta_k) \right]^{2} \bullet g(\theta_k)$$
+$$d_i^2 = \sum{k=0}^{k} \left[ P{ix}(\theta_k) - P{iy}(\theta_k) \right]^2 \bullet g(\theta_k)$$

-- c) Compute the mean and standard deviation of the d^2 values, and flag any item with a d^2 more than two standard deviations above the mean. - d) Review and sort the items in a descending (largest to smallest) fashion according to the d^2 value. - e) Step 2d) results in an item with the largest area between pre- and post-equated ICCs at the top of the list of anchor items:
+- c) Compute the mean and standard deviation of the $d^2$ values, and flag any item with a $d^2$ more than two standard deviations above the mean. - d) Review and sort the items in a descending (largest to smallest) fashion according to the $d^2$ value. - e) Step 2d) results in an item with the largest area between pre- and post-equated ICCs at the top of the list of anchor items: - i) Drop the largest $d^2$ item from the anchor set.